-Approved by the Infrastructure and Research Policy Committee on March 13, 2020
+Approved by the Infrastructure and Research Policy Committee on March 27, 2023

-Adopted by the Board of Direction on July 11, 2020
+Adopted by the Board of Direction on July 22, 2023

-The American Society of Civil Engineers (ASCE) supports the development, adoption, funding, and enforcement of a modern national model building code for new and existing buildings as a key method of creating disaster resilience in communities to protect and improve public health, safety, and economic vitality.
+The American Society of Civil Engineers (ASCE) supports the development, adoption, funding, and enforcement of a modern national model building code for new and existing buildings as a key method of creating disaster resilience in communities to protect and improve public health, safety, welfare, and economic vitality.
 Specific attention should be given to the following:

-- Support the adoption of a modern, effective national model building code at the state and local levels;
+- Support the adoption of a modern, effective national model building code at the state and local levels.

-- Improve implementation of current building codes and increase resources and funding for enforcement;
+- Improve implementation of current building codes and increase resources and funding for enforcement.

-State and local legislative bodies are not obligated to adopt or enforce model building codes, and may write their own code or portions of a code.
+State and local legislative bodies are not obligated to adopt or enforce model building codes and may write their own code or portions of a code.
 A model code does not have legal standing until it is adopted as law by a legislative body (state legislature, county board, city council, etc.).
-When adopted as law, owners of property within the boundaries of the adopting jurisdiction (Authority Having Jurisdiction) are required to comply with the referred codes.
+When adopted as law, owners of property within the boundaries of the adopting jurisdiction (Authority Having Jurisdiction, AHJ) are required to comply with the referred codes.
 Because codes are updated regularly, existing structures are traditionally only required to meet the code that was enforced when the property was built unless the building undergoes reconstruction, rehabilitation, or alteration, or if the occupancy of the existing building changes.
 In that case, provisions are included in the code to require partial to full compliance depending on the extent of construction.

 Model building codes are developed by experienced volunteer professionals working together under a multi-step, consensus-based process.
 Most professional engineering organizations maintain code development committees that initiate code provisions based on the practice in their technical areas and are often augmented by research.
 Topics for code provisions are often introduced in case study reports or research papers.
-In time, many of these provisions are gathered together and published as design guidelines.
+In time, many of these provisions are gathered and published as design guidelines.
 Eventually the guidelines are transformed into standards and incorporated into the model code.
-ASCE, as a premiere American National Standards Institute (ANSI)-approved standards organization, develops and maintains many of the standards referenced or incorporated in the model codes.
+ASCE, as a premier American National Standards Institute (ANSI)-approved standards organization, develops and maintains many of the standards referenced or incorporated in the model codes.
 Through a thoughtful and extensive process, ASCE assures that each standard represents a broad consensus of the related professional community.
 The standards developed by the U.S. voluntary consensus standards system empower our nation domestically and globally.
-For many years, local, state and federal governments have maintained a strong and effective reliance on the non-government sector for development and maintenance of the standards at use across all sectors of our economy.
+For many years, local, state, and federal governments have maintained a strong and effective reliance on the non-government sector for development and maintenance of the standards at use across all sectors of our economy.

-There is a high level of interdependence between the viability of local cities and the national economy.
+There is a high level of interdependence between the viability of local communities and the national economy.
 The traditional assumption that local jurisdictions could determine the level of safety and quality to which they would build has yielded to the recognition that uniform national standards are needed to assure that the economic impact to the nation is controlled.
 These national standards are best delivered in a modern, effective national model code that local jurisdictions should be encouraged to adopt and enforce.